Nick Adams (actor, born 1931): Death

 The death of Nick Adams has been cited in articles and books about Hollywood's unsolved mysteries along with speculation by a few of his acquaintances that he was murdered (according to author David Kulczyk, Adams was apparently planning to write a tell-all book revealing many sexual secrets of Hollywood names) and claims no trace of paraldehyde (a liquid sedative often given to alcoholics at the time and one of two drugs attributed to his death) was ever found in his home.
-However, Adams's brother Andrew had become a medical doctor and prescribed the sedative to him.
+However, Adams' brother Andrew had become a medical doctor and prescribed the sedative to him.
 Moreover, a story in the Los Angeles Times reported stoppered bottles with prescription labels were found in the medicine cabinet near the upstairs bedroom where Adams's body was discovered.
-Through the years, his children offered speculation ranging from murder to accidental death, the latter perhaps caused by Roeder while trying to calm the actor's nerves with an unintentionally lethal combination of alcohol and prescription drugs (although the autopsy found no alcohol in Adams's blood).
+Through the years, his children offered speculation ranging from murder to accidental death, the latter perhaps caused by Roeder while trying to calm the actor's nerves with an unintentionally lethal combination of alcohol and prescription drugs (although the autopsy found no alcohol in Adams' blood).
 Actor Robert Conrad, Adams's best friend, consistently maintained that the death was accidental.

 Carol Adams is listed as Adams's spouse on his death certificate, evidence the divorce had not become final when the actor died.
 She and the children were living only a few blocks from his recently rented house on El Roble Lane.

-Adams's remains were interred at Saints Cyril and Methodius Ukrainian Catholic Cemetery in Berwick, Pennsylvania.
-The back side of his gravestone, which bears a silhouette of Adams wearing the Civil War-era cap from his television series, is inscribed Nick Adams — The Rebel — Actor of Hollywood Screens.
+Adams' remains were interred at Saints Cyril and Methodius Ukrainian Catholic Cemetery in Berwick, Pennsylvania.
+The back side of his gravestone, which bears a silhouette of Adams wearing the Civil War–era cap from his television series, is inscribed "Nick Adams — The Rebel — Actor of Hollywood Screens".

+In 2026, Adams was announced as a posthumous inductee into the Luzerne County Arts & Entertainment Hall of Fame.